 Campers who feel ill during camp will be seen at the Health Center.
 Our staff will respond based on the symptoms and will be in touch with you if the camper needs to stay overnight in the health center, go off camp for treatment, or receive a new prescription medication.

 As we’ve seen in so many facets of our lives, the best practices surrounding COVID-19 are continually changing.
-As summer nears we will remain nimble and responsive to ever-evolving state and local standards and protocols, in partnership with our team of medical experts.
+As we did last year, we will remain nimble and responsive to ever-evolving state and local standards and protocols, in partnership with our team of medical experts.
 Our camp families are our most important partners and we will share information with you from now through the time your campers are with us about the steps we take to ensure the health and wellbeing of our community.
-Below are answers to a couple of common questions.

 Campers who take prescriptions, supplements, and over-the-counter medications on a regular or as needed basis will store their medications in the Health Center to be supervised and dispensed by our nursing staff.
 In order to ensure the safety and integrity of the medication dispensing, all medications need to be ordered from the camp pharmacy, JDrug.
 Parents will be emailed with more information about ordering medication after March 1st.